muritane/coordination-architecture/constraint_discovery.md

 - propagate failure across boundaries,
 - or commit irreversible action.

-At that point, the domain must support **execution under constraint**, not merely exploration.
+At this point, the domain must support **execution under constraint**, not merely exploration.

 Constraint discovery is treated as a **structural inevitability under load**, not as: